astronomer/astronomer-cosmos/README.rst

 - **Modular**: Cosmos is designed to be modular.
 Users can install only the dependencies they need for their workflows.

-Every provider comes with two main components:

-- ``parsers``: These are responsible for extracting the workflow from the provider and converting it into ``Task`` and ``Group`` objects.
-- ``operators``: These are used when the workflow is converted into a DAG.
-They are responsible for executing the tasks in the workflow.

-``Astronomer Cosmos`` is not opinionated in the sense that it does not enforce any rendering method.
-Rather, it comes with the tools to render workflows as Airflow DAGs, task groups, or individual tasks.

 Quickstart
 _____________